Velocity: How is it useful?

 Note: See our prior post that discusses key preliminaries.

-In what other ways would you explain HOW useful the Velocity is?
+In what other ways would you explain the usefulness of the Velocity number?

 « « Velocity: Some preliminaries || Agile Transformation: Don’t forget the Team » »